Kingdom 4: Return of the Great General: Plot

 He is met by Hoken and the Great Heavens Army.

-At the palace, King Eisei discusses the grudge between Ouki and Hoken with Shoubunkun, who reveals that General Kyou — one of Qin’s Six Great Generals — was a woman who was to be Ouki’s wife.
-She was a prodigy in warfare and, secretly, King Shou’s daughter, taken in by Ouki’s father for protection.
+At the palace, King Eisei discusses the grudge between Ouki and Hoken with Shoubunkun (Lord Changwen), who reveals that General Kyou (Liao) — one of Qin's Six Great Generals — was a woman who was to be Ouki's wife.
+She was a prodigy in warfare and, secretly, King Shou (King Zhaoxiang of Qin)'s daughter, taken in by Ouki's father for protection.

 Shoubunkun recounts how King Shou once visited the Battle of Nanan, where he recognised Kyou as his child and called her his treasure.
 As a child, Ouki had promised to marry her if she became a great general.
 Afterward, Kyou wore a mask to conceal her identity.

 Back on the field, Hoken and Ouki charge each other for their first joust — it ends in a draw.
 On the second, Ouki is nearly unhorsed.
-Hoken taunts him with memories of Kyou’s death nine years earlier, driving Ouki into a furious counterattack that unhorses Hoken.
+Hoken taunts him with memories of Kyou's death nine years earlier, driving Ouki into a furious counterattack that unhorses Hoken.
 The duel continues on foot.
 Just as Ouki is about to deliver the killing blow, Riboku arrives with the Great Heavens Army and attacks.
-Ouki orders a retreat — first line to guard, second to lead the infantry, third and fourth to secure a base behind Chousou’s left wing.
+Ouki orders a retreat — first line to guard, second to lead the infantry, third and fourth to secure a base behind Chousou's left wing.

 Ouki and Hoken continue their duel amidst the chaos.
-Ouki rallies his troops to fight their way out of Riboku’s trap in a desperate battle.
+Ouki rallies his troops to fight their way out of Riboku's trap in a desperate battle.

 Riboku orders his second line to charge, determined to kill Ouki once and for all.
 Before he can succeed, Hoken mortally wounds Ouki.
 Tou arrives and creates an opening for the Qin army to retreat.
 Shin carries Ouki from the battlefield.
 Hoken lets them go.
 As he dies, Ouki urges Shin to sit straight and experience the battle fully.
 Mou Bu, Tou, Kanou, and others fight to clear a path for him.

 Kaine asks Riboku why they do not pursue Ouki to take his head.
 Riboku replies that their objective has been achieved, and further pursuit would only enrage Qin, prolonging the war.
 He says enough blood has been spilled.

 As his final act, Ouki transfers command to Tou, witnessed by Kanou.
-Mou Bu asks forgiveness; Ouki encourages him, predicting that he will become one of Qin’s greatest generals.
+Mou Bu asks forgiveness; Ouki encourages him, predicting that he will become one of Qin's greatest generals.
 He reflects that Zhao was the most formidable enemy he ever faced — and that it is the natural order for one great general to eventually fall to another.
 Finally, he tells Shin that he cannot train him, joking that it was selfish of Shin to expect him to.
 He advises him to learn through the battlefield itself and passes him his battle glaive before dying on his horse.

-Back at the palace, Eisei tells Shoubunkun that before departing, Ouki had entrusted him with King Shou’s lessons on kingship.
+Back at the palace, Eisei tells Shoubunkun that before departing, Ouki had entrusted him with King Shou's lessons on kingship.